 #74.
 Life Sized Drawings

 You could do each portraits of each other once the outline is drawn.
-Or draw the outline in chalk outside and decorate afterwards.
+Or if you don’t have paper, then draw the outline in chalk outside and decorate afterwards.

 #75.
 Make a Cardboard Town

 If you have a giant cardboard box, why not draw a town on the bottom of the box, with roads, tracks, bridges, parks, car-parks, etc. Add some wooden building blocks, cars, trains and some wooden/plastic animals.

 Older kids could help with decorating/creating the scene.
 Or convert an old shoe box into a dolls house or garage.